The tricritical Ising CFT and conformal bootstrap: The tricritical Ising CFT

 The first instances are $\frac45,\frac{8}{25},\frac{4}{35},\frac{4}{15},\frac{8}{55},\frac{16}{65},\frac{4}{25},\frac{4}{17},\frac{16}{95}$.
 In addition to those, we find operators with $\gamma^{(1)}=0$ existing at spins $4,6,7,\ldots$.
 The total number of operators at spin $\ell$ is given by the generating function shown in table~\ref{tab:lowLyingSchematic}.
 From twist $\frac52$ with five fields and onwards, one arrives at a generic picture, where several operators have non-vanishing $\gamma^{(1)}$, similar to the picture from twist $4$ onwards in $\phi^4$ theory.

-By executing the computations above, we also discover a collection of towers of operators with fixed number of derivatives but increasing number of fields, directly analogous to \cite{Kehrein:1994ff}.
-For these towers, the anomalous dimensions are given by expressions in closed form in $k$, valid for some $k\geqslant k_0$, where $k_0\leqslant l$ and $l$ is the number of partial derivatives used to construct the operators.
+By executing the computations above, we also discover a collection of towers of operators with fixed number of derivatives but increasing number of fields, directly analogous to \cite{Kehrein:1994ff}.\footnote{\textbf{Note added}: \textsl{Some towers of this type have also been discussed in \cite{Gliozzi:2017gzh}, see equation (4.9) there.}} For these towers, the anomalous dimensions are given by expressions in closed form in $k$, valid for some $k\geqslant k_0$, where $k_0\leqslant l$ and $l$ is the number of partial derivatives used to construct the operators.
 We report the following towers: \begin{itemize} \item The operators $\phi^k$, with $\gamma$ given by \eqref{eq:gammaphiK}. \item Operators of the form $\de^2\phi^k$:

 The first few cases are $0,0,\frac{8}{25},\frac{29}{25},\frac{68}{25},\frac{26}5,\frac{44}{5},\frac{343}{25}$. \item Operators of the form $\de^3\phi^k$:

 The first few cases are $0,\frac{4}{35},\frac{5}{7},\frac{146}{35},\frac{52}{7},\frac{419}{35}$.
 The case $k=5$ ($\gamma=2$) is excluded from the primary spectrum due to equations of motion. \item Operators of the form $\square^2\phi^k$: